MiamiOH-CSE274/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?
+All the accented "I"s have disappeared and were replaced with spaces.
+However, there are lines of the '8' character that should not be there.
+Plus, there is no top point to the triangle.

 Step 8
 ------